-Sue Sally Hale tried for 18 years before she and a handful of women players were finally admitted into the USPA in 1972.
+Sue Sally Hale tried for 18 years before she was finally admitted into the USPA in 1972.
 A decade ago, the Hales and Susie Welker won the National Western Handicap, the first USPA sponsored national tournament for women.
 History now repeated itself, and even the losing team approved.

 "The fact that Sue Sally and her daughters won the first U.S. Women's Open... it almost brings tears to your eyes," Baker said.
 "I was happy they won.
 But I want our team to go back and win next time.
 Maybe next year we'llget more girls out there."

 Stormie gave her mother a big hug as trophies were presented.
 "I'd like to dedicate my share to my mom."